I am committed to building bridges between our school, parents, and community – one that supports and respects all cultures, languages, and diversity,

 Pereyra-Robertson credits her parents — who immigrated to the United States from Mexico in the 1950’s — as the driving force behind her desire to embrace education and enter the teaching profession.
 As a child growing up in southern California, her family experienced countless acts of racism and oppression.
 These formative experiences helped to shape her into an educator who firmly believes that all students — regardless of income, race, or language — can and will succeed if given the supports to do so.

 “I am committed to building bridges between our school, parents, and community – one that supports and respects all cultures, languages, and diversity,” said 2017 Oregon Teacher of the Year Gloria Pereyra-Robertson.

 The Oregon Teacher of the Year program is sponsored by the Oregon Lottery.
 The Lottery provides a $5,000 cash award to the Teacher of the Year and a matching $5,000 award to the teacher’s school.

 The Oregon Teacher of the Year is selected after an extensive application process.
 Nominees from schools throughout Oregon submitted packets of information that included testimonials and letters of support from their principals, superintendents, and colleagues.
 From the written material, applicants were judged on leadership, instructional expertise, community involvement, understanding of educational issues, professional development, and vision.

-As 2017 Oregon Teacher of the Year, Gloria Pereyra-Robertson will serve as a spokesperson and representative for all Oregon teachers.
-She will attend the Washington Recognition Week for Teachers of the Year in Washington, D.C. in April, where she will meet the President and the U.S. Secretary of Education.
-She will also be featured in a television commercial produced by the Oregon Lottery.
+As 2017 Oregon Teacher of the Year, Gloria Pereyra-Robertson served as a spokesperson and representative for all Oregon teachers.
+She attended the Washington Recognition Week for Teachers of the Year in Washington, D.C. in April, where she met the President and the U.S. Secretary of Education.